State of Aleppo: Population

-There was a Sunni Muslims majority in the Aleppo State.
-This population was mostly Arabs but also included Kurds, especially in the eastern regions, and other diverse ethnicity relocated during the Ottoman period, most notably Circassians, Albanians, Bosnians, Bulgars, Turks, Kabardins, Chechens, and others.
+There was a Sunni Muslim majority in the Aleppo State.
+This population was mostly Arab but also included Kurds, especially in the eastern regions, and other diverse ethnicities who had relocated during the Ottoman period, most notably Circassians, Albanians, Bosnians, Bulgars, Turks, Kabardins, Chechens, and others.
 Significant Shia Muslim populations lived in Aleppo too, in towns such as Nebbol, Fu'a, Az Zahra', Kefrayya and Maarrat Misrin.

 Aleppo was also a home to one of the richest and most diversified Christian communities of the Orient.
 Christians belonging to a dozen different congregations (with prevalence of the Armenian Apostolic, Greek Catholic, and Syriac Orthodox churches) represented about a third of the population of Aleppo city, making it the city with the largest Christian community in the Middle East outside Lebanon.
-Many Christians inhabited the eastern districts of the state as well, being mainly of Syriac and Assyrian ethnicity.
+Many Christians inhabited the eastern districts of the state as well, being mainly of Assyrian ethnicity.

 In 1923, the total population of the state was around 604,000 (excluding the nomadic population of the eastern regions).

 Aleppo city had also a large Jewish community.